Jeff Floyd

-Jeff Floyd is a former American football coach.
+Jeff Floyd is an American former football coach.
 He served as the interim head football coach at Central Missouri State University for the final three games of 1996 season and as the head football coach at William Jewell College in Liberty, Missouri from 1997 to 2000, compiling a career college football coaching record of 17–25.

 Floyd was the defensive coordinator at Central Missouri State until he was named interim head coach following the dismissal of Terry Noland.